- Joined

 - Psychiatric subspecialties with ACGME accredited fellowships: child and adolescent, geriatric, forensic, addiction psychiatry, psychosomatic medicine, hospice and palliative medicine, pain medicine, clinical neurophysiology, brain injury medicine

-- Non-psychiatric subspecialties with ACGME accredited fellowships: preventive medicine, occupational and environmental medicine, medical genetics
+- Non-psychiatric subspecialties with ACGME accredited fellowships: preventive medicine, occupational and environmental medicine, medical genetics, addiction medicine, clinical informatics

-- Non-ACGME accredited fellowships: integrated care, public psychiatry, behavioral neurology/neuropsychiatry, addiction medicine (soon to be ACGME accredited), headache medicine, psychoanalytic psychotherapy, emergency psychiatry, clinical informatics, women’s mental health
+- Non-ACGME accredited fellowships: integrated care, public psychiatry, behavioral neurology/neuropsychiatry, movement disorders, headache medicine, psychoanalytic psychotherapy, emergency psychiatry, women’s mental health

-- Research Fellowships: (T32 Fellowships from NIMH such as primary care psychiatry fellowship; VA-based MIRECC fellowships, RWJ Health and Society Scholar, National Clinician Scholars Program, and others)
+- Research Fellowships: (T32 Fellowships from NIMH such as primary care psychiatry fellowship; VA-based MIRECC fellowships, National Clinician Scholars Program, and others)

 - You could be awful and get into a top fellowship program (depending on subspecialty)